treighton/Lumber/README.md

 `brew install yarn`

 1. Navigate to `/public/` and run `yarn install` this will install all of the required node modules for building the frontend (this requires having the latest version of  node installed)
-2. from the `/public/` directory  run `yarn run build` this will generate the CSS, and bundle up the JS and put them in their respective folders under `/public/build/`
+2. from the `/public/` directory

+    - **FOR LESS && SCSS** run `yarn build` this will generate the CSS, and bundle up the JS and put them in their respective folders under `/public/build/`

+    - **FOR SCSS ONLY** run `yarn webp` this will generate the CSS, and bundle up the JS and put them in their respective folders under `/public/build/`

+**NOTE**

+require('bootstrap') will load all of Bootstrap’s jQuery plugins onto the jQuery object.
+The bootstrap module itself does not export anything.
+You can manually load Bootstrap’s jQuery plugins individually by loading the /js/*.js files under the package’s top-level directory.

 ## TODO
 - [ ] Feel Free to make suggestions, and ask questions!